Under-appreciated and really useful.

 - Command & Conquer: Red Alert 3: The Prospector (Allies) and Ore Collector (Soviets and Empire, with different capabilities) move ore from ore mines to ore refineries.
 The Prospector also doubles as a constructor, since it can transform into a Command Hub and allow new buildings to be built nearby.
 The Soviets have a separate constructor type (the Sputnik) with the same transforming capabilities as the Prospector (the transformed form is called an Outpost).
 All of the Empire's buildings are unpacked from Nanocores.

-- Red Alert 2 also has different Ore Collectors for its factions.
+- Command & Conquer: Red Alert 2 also has different Ore Collectors for its factions.
 The Soviet collector is reinforced with extra armor and has a machinegun turret to defend against infantry and light armor.
 The Allied collector can teleport back to the ore processor after collecting ore but has to drive the normal way to the ore field.
 Yuri's faction, added in the expansion pack, has a Slave Miner, which is a mobile ore processor with mind-controlled slaves using shovels to dig ore.

 - Galactic Civilizations 2: Colony ships establish new colonies (being consumed in the process) and transfer population to pre-existing colonies (re-useable).
 Trade ships help earn credits by cycling between one of your planets and another race's planet along a fixed trade route, gaining bonuses when passing through the area of effect of an economic starbase.
 Space miners set up mining facilities in asteroid belts, slightly boosting the closest planets military and social production.
 Surveyors harvest spacial anomalies and act as scouts.
 And finally, constructors build or upgrade starbases, but get consumed in the process.